Search results for

 Google Chrome Incognito Mode with background

-This is, by far, the most difficult thing to actually do.
-Most Android phones come with Google Chrome and the mobile version doesn’t have the functionality to deal with this that your kids can’t easily undo with a Google Search.
-There is a range of safety browsers that you can set as default and that might help, but again, older kids can get around it.
+This is, by far, the most challenging thing to do.
+Most Android phones come with Google Chrome, and the mobile version doesn’t have the functionality to deal with this that your kids can’t easily undo with a Google Search.
+There is a range of safety browsers that you can set as default, and that might help, but again, older kids can get around it.

 You have two options to solve this problem.
-One is quite easy and the other is quite difficult.
-The difficult method involves setting a DNS.
+One is relatively easy, and the other is quite difficult.
+The problematic method involves setting a DNS.
 Here is a tutorial from OpenDNS to show you how.
 However, that doesn’t work all the time.

 Your better bet is the second option.
-Use an app like Google Family Link, Microsoft Family Safety, or Safe Lagoon to keep an eye on your child’s web activity and simply confront them if they go somewhere they shouldn’t go.
+Use an app like Google Family Link or Microsoft Family Safety to monitor your child’s web activity and confront them if they shouldn’t go somewhere.
 It may even be a valuable teaching opportunity.

 If we missed any great parental control apps or other methods, we’d be happy to hear more about it in the comment section.
 You can also click here to check out all of our Android app and game lists.